 March to May:

 The best time to explore this spiritual destination of Lapchi begins from March and goes up to May, before the rainfall starts.
 However, there can be occasional rainfall due to climate change.
-The views will be great, getting warm and outstanding daytime weather.
+The views will be great, with warm and outstanding daytime weather.

 September to November: